 Last Payment (When it’s finished) - You should receive your last payment when the client is ready to collect the art or get it shipped.
 Always remember to have a record of all transactions by receipt or invoice.

 To ensure your clients get the artwork of their dreams, you’ll want to consider if, how and when your clients can make adjustments or revisions to the piece before it’s completed.

 Often clients are familiar with your work and allow you to have free reign on the piece.
 That’s good!
 But you should still give them a sneak peak of your work in progress.

 10. An alteration fee

-An alteration fee is a charge that may be applied if the client wants to make additional changes once the piece has already been completed.
+An alteration fee is a charge that may be applied if the client wants to make additional changes once the piece has already been completed or significant work has already been done.
 Some artists charge this fee to avoid doing unpaid commission work, while others don't charge this at all.
 When deciding on a price, use your own discretion but be reasonable here as this is typically offered at a low cost.